|

 Russian Orbital Station, ROS Special report by Anatoly Zak; Editor: Alain Chabot In early 2020, Russian engineers completed a proposal for a modular Earth-orbiting outpost, which could succeed the International Space Station, ISS, and provide the nation's space program with a back-up destination after Moscow's lunar ambitions had withered due to lack of funding.
 The planned Earth-orbiting facility became known as the Russian Orbital Station, ROS, and was assigned the industrial designation 615GK.

-The architecture of the Russian Orbital Station, ROS, circa 2020.
+A proposed architecture of the Russian Orbital Station, ROS, circa 2020.
 Subscribers: click names for access to detailed info on the contemporary status of each element.
 New readers: click "INSIDER CONTENT" to subscribe. |

 |||||||||